IESE MBA Admissions & COVID-19

 IESE’s language policy was created to facilitate a highly global learning experience and environment.
 However, IESE MBA students generally speak three to four languages before starting the program, so you will hear many other languages spoken while you are on campus.

-No, as stated earlier, Spanish is not a requirement for the IESE MBA program.
+No, Spanish is not a requirement for the IESE MBA program.

 This requirement can be waived for those people meeting at least one of the following criteria: